rstzsy/FlashCardApp/README.md

 # Mofu – AI-Powered English Vocabulary Learning Application

-Mofu is an AI-powered mobile application designed to help learners acquire, review, and retain English vocabulary more effectively.
+Mofu is an AI-powered English vocabulary learning mobile application designed to help learners acquire, review, and retain vocabulary effectively.
 The application combines flashcard-based learning, the Free Spaced Repetition Scheduler (FSRS), Artificial Intelligence, gamification, and collaborative learning to provide a personalized and engaging learning experience.

-The application is developed using Flutter for cross-platform mobile development, FastAPI for AI backend services, and Firebase for cloud-based authentication and data management.
+The system is developed using **Flutter** for cross-platform mobile development, **FastAPI** for AI backend services, and **Firebase** for authentication, cloud database management, and data synchronization.

 ---

-## Table of Contents
+# Table of Contents

 1. Overview
 2. Features
 3. System Architecture
 4. Technologies
-5. Prerequisites
+5. Project Structure
-6. Installation
+6. Prerequisites
-7. Running the Project
+7. Installation
-8. Project Structure
+8. Running the Project
 9. AI Services
 10. Firebase Configuration
 11. Environment Variables